 Philosophy is the love of wisdom.
 We associate philosophy with dry academic arguments and impenetrable books.
 But these are features of a professionalized academic tradition that has grown up within a competitive university environment.
 They are not features of philosophy itself.
 The fact is anyone can be a philosopher.
 Philosophy is associated with critical thinking; but critical thinking is not philosophy.
 Critical thinking is a set of strategies and techniques that philosophers have invented to help them get clear on things.
 Philosophy is what we do when we slow things down and take a good hard look at the meaning of it all.
 My definition of philosophy?
 In the end, philosophy is care.
 Philosophy is care for what exists and for existence itself.
 It hinges on a care for truth, meaning ‘the way that things really are’.
 Philosophy is a simple thing, really.
 To philosophize is to care for life.

-Research on society, culture, neuroscience, cognition, critical thinking, intelligence, creativity, autopoiesis, self-organization, rhizomes, complexity, systems, networks, thinkers ++
+Research on society, culture, art, neuroscience, cognition, thinking, intelligence, creativity, autopoiesis, self-organization, rhizomes, complexity, systems, networks, thinkers ++

 - Follow Learning Philosophy on WordPress.com